 Please call 911 or go to the nearest emergency room.
 At this time, Remedy provides non-emergent care.

-If you are on medications that are working fine, and without side effects, it is likely that your medical team may agree with prescribing these same medications and dosages again so that you can continue.
+If you are on medications that are working fine, and without side effects, it is possible that your medical provider may agree with prescribing these same medications and dosages again so that you can continue.
+One exception is that, given the risks of addiction and severe withdrawal, we don’t prescribe daily use of benzodiazepines, as these medications are best used for intermittent severe anxiety.
 If your current medications are not adequately treating your symptoms, causing undesirable side effects, or there are any concerns that this might not be the best fit for you, we might not continue them, but can provide alternative suggestions.

 We can prescribe most psychiatric medications, with some limitations: